 Public companies reporting to the SEC, including U.S. public companies and Foreign Private Issuers.

-Yes, once finalized, the proposed rule will be mandatory and enforced by the SEC.
+Yes, once finalized, the rule is mandatory and enforced by the SEC.